gardener/gardener/docs/concepts/openidconnect-presets.md

 Simple `Shoot` example:

-This is a sample of a `Shoot` with some fields ommited:
+This is a sample of a `Shoot` with some fields omitted:

 ```yaml
 apiVersion: garden.sapcloud.io/v1beta1